When it comes to query letters, I hear the same questions over and over again from people just starting out in travel writing.

 I rarely customize my queries and have done quite well anyway.
 Briefly scan the writer’s guidelines for each magazine and tailor a couple sentences if you think it’s absolutely needed.

-There is one thing you absolutely need to customize with each query: the editor’s name.
+However, there is one thing you absolutely need to customize with each query: the editor’s name.
 This is a requirement, no exceptions.
 Otherwise, keep it generic.
 Don’t make your job any harder than it already is.

 I know many freelance writers who tailor every single query to each publication.
 It takes a lot of time and doesn’t improve their acceptance rates.
 Don’t waste your valuable time customizing.
 I don’t customize and still manage to get 90% of my stories into print.